hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02f-GameProg.md

 + Sprite animation
   + using components from a collection of animation frames
   + animation effect: drawing component images, rapidly, one-after-the-other
+  + using time-based aniamtion in draw function of the prite model

 ### 2.6.2 Different sorts of sprite sheets